Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/interoperability-framework.md

 ## How does the Interoperability Framework work?

 The framework implies a 4-corner model where every business and its trading partner communicate via a connector or access point.
-Access points are built into a business software systems or outsourced to a 3rd part.
+Access points are built into business software systems or outsourced to a third party.

 The 4-corner model works in the: